RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/shared/core/events.md

 class ActiveLoop(Event)
 ```

-If `name` is not None: activates a loop with `name` else deactivates active loop.
+If `name` is given: activates a loop with `name` else deactivates active loop.

 #### \_\_init\_\_